 What to Pack for the Dolomites?

-How Long Should You Spend in the Dolomites?
+How Long Should You Spend in the Italian Dolomites?

-We stayed for one week in Cortina, and I barely felt like we scratched the surface of what the Dolomites offer.
+We stayed for one week in Cortina in the summer, and three nights in the winter in Madonna Di Campiglio.
+I barely feel like we have scratched the surface of what the Dolomites offer.
 After our week, we tried desperately to extend our trip, but being peak summer in the Dolomites, it was tough to find anything last minute.
+Book your accommodation in advance here – trust me!

 One week will give you a taste of the Dolomites, but if you can extend it to two weeks, I don’t think you will regret it!
 It’s impossible to see everything unless you plan on moving to the area, so no matter how much time you have, determine what sights are most interesting and focus on those.